submariner-io/submariner-website/src/content/quickstart/kind/_index.md

 #### Verify Deployment

-To manually verify the deployment follow the steps below.
+To manually verify the deployment, follow the steps below using either a headless or ClusterIP `nginx` service deployed in `cluster3`.

 ##### Deploy ClusterIP Service